 Keynote Speaker

 In 2015 she received an Edna Ryan Award for her significant contribution to feminist debate, speaking out for women and children and inspiring others to challenge the status quo, and in 2017 was named a one of the Global Top 50 Diversity Figures in Public Life.
-As a disabled woman and ambulatory wheelchair user diagnosed with CRPS (Complex Regional Pain Syndrome) after an injury in 2016, she works to dismantle stigmas around disability and mobility aid use through her writing and at her page Tara and Wolfie, and in 2021 was named as a ‘Global Change Maker in Disability and Chronic Pain by Conscious Being Magazine, UK.
+As a disabled woman and ambulatory wheelchair user and walking stick user diagnosed with CRPS (Complex Regional Pain Syndrome) after an injury in 2016, she works to dismantle stigmas around disability and mobility aid use through her writing and at her page Tara and Wolfie.
+In 2021 she was named as a ‘Global Change Maker’ in Disability and Chronic Pain by Conscious Being Magazine, UK, and in 2022 was recognized for her contributions to the Arts and Accessibility with the Honorary Citizen of Victoria Award, her hometown of Victoria’s highest honor.
 (For more accolades and awards, see below.)

 Recent Awards and Accolades: